Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 - Contact Number: +1 (831) 423-8897

 The Mystery Spot is located just outside Santa Cruz in the redwood forest.
 It is a unique and intriguing destination.
-This is a circular area that covers 150 feet or 46 meters.
-This place is one of its kind and famous for its strange gravitational and perceptual anomalies.
+This circular area covers 150 feet or 46 meters.
+It is one of a kind and famous for its strange gravitational and perceptual anomalies.

 In 1939, a group of surveyors found this place in the middle of the redwood forest.
-Later, the place was opened to the public in 1940.
-Ever since its discovery, the place has baffled visitors and scientists alike.
+Later, it was opened to the public in 1940.
+Ever since its discovery, it has baffled visitors and scientists alike.
 Gravity does not behave normally here.
 If you throw an object, it starts rolling up rather than rolling down.

 People also found extraordinary changes in height and balance.
 Many theories tell different stories behind these extraordinary happenings.
 Some say that this area is affected by extra-terrestrial activity, while others propose a hidden spacecraft or geological irregularities behind these unusual activities.

-This is some stuff to do in Santa Cruz and perfect for people of all ages.
-During my visit, I took a 45-minute guided tour, which explained the phenomenon in detail.
-The guides provided fascinating, if not a little mysterious, theories about what causes these strange effects.
-Some believe it is a vortex or a hole in the ozone layer and others claim it is linked to unusual electromagnetic fields.
-Whatever the reason behind this, it is an entertaining stop for families and anyone curious about the unknown.
-The fun and unusual experience makes it one of the best things to do in Santa Cruz, California
+Some things to do in Santa Cruz are perfect for people of all ages.
+I took a 45-minute guided tour during my visit, which explained the phenomenon in detail.
+The guides provided fascinating, if not mysterious, theories about what causes these strange effects.
+Some believe it is a vortex or a hole in the ozone layer; others claim it is linked to unusual electromagnetic fields.
+Whatever the reason, it is an entertaining stop for families and anyone curious about the unknown.
+This fun and remarkable experience makes it one of Santa Cruz, California’s best things to do.

 Basic Information